nojronatron/nojronatron.github.io/continuing-education/dotnet-taskparallellibrary-notes.md

 Thread Local: TBD.

 Partition Local: Similar to Thread Local but multiple partitions can run within a single Thread.

+## Reminder: Imperative and Declarative Programming

+Imperative Programming: Directs teh control flow of the program.

+- This is what I want.
+- This is the order things need to run to get what I want.

+Declarative Programming: Specifies logic and result without directing program flow.

+- This is how to get what I want.

 ## TPL - Task Parallel Library